AlbertGazizov/hcast/README.md

   end
 end
 ```

-Instanticate caster and give you hash for casting:
+Instanticate the caster and give your hash for casting:
 ```ruby
 ContactCaster.new.cast({
     contact: {